Action Steps for When Your Bank Account Gets Overdrawn

 - Auto-deductions: There was something random, like a yearly charge, I had not accounted for.
 I thought I had cleared out pretty much all but one single bill from our auto-deductions, but I hadn’t.
 I found it right away and cancelled it.

 - Cash-flow: So technically cashflow has not been negative, but it had been lower than usual due to me starting a new venture and just a butt load of expenses coming up this past year: from car repairs, to property taxes to my daughter’s mammoth actor’s union initiation fee…we’ve been slammed hard!
 Though there was not a direct correlation between cashflow and this incident, it made me do more digging and evaluating.
 It resulted in me making a temporary change in our tax deductions to squeeze a little more cash out the regular paycheck.
-But I still want to bring this up because, in times pas,t we were sometimes cash flow negative (meaning there was not enough income to cover expenses each month) which can cause persistent overdrafts and check bouncing.
+But I still want to bring this up because, in times pas,t we were sometimes cash flow negative (meaning there was not enough income to cover expenses each month) which can cause persistent overdrafts and check bouncing, for this the use of tax business solutions could be the best choice to make the right tax deductions and everything for your business.

 Tweak Your Bank Account Auto-Deductions